Quick Tools for Microsoft Excel

 When managing data in Excel, empty rows and columns may hamper the progress.
 Clicking one button will delete all empty rows and columns in your table or worksheet.
 You can also remove all blank sheets you no longer need.
 Find more information here: How to: Remove blanks, apply filter by 1 click.

 Division, multiplication, addition and percentage calculation are not a problem if you have a couple of numbers.
 But what if you have to re-count entire ranges and tables of prices?
-You can make any basic calculations in the entire range by clicking the "Apply" button.
-So next time you need to subtract 10% from all your prices - just select them, choose the operation and click Apply!
+You can make any basic calculations in the entire range by clicking the "Calculate" button.
+So next time you need to subtract 10% from all your prices - just select them, choose the operation and click Calculate!

-External Reference option.
+When you need to refer to a range from another table, tick the External Reference option.
 Want to have the reference fixed - select Absolute.
 Then click Copy and you'll have the address in the Clipboard.
 Need to use it in your formula?
 Click Paste!
 It's that easy.

 - Replace formulas with values each time you go through "copy -> paste special -> Values only", remember there is a button Convert to Value that does it all in a click.